deMachad0/Testing-Git/README.md

 # Testing Git
- Learning how to use Git Desktop to make changes on my Github page.
+ Learning how to use Git Desktop to make changes on **my Github page**.

- While watching a youtube class.
+ While watching a Youtube class.